I highly recommend you explore the Biltmore Estate with dogs!

-After having dropped Buzz off in Memphis, TN, Missy & I were headed back to Fayetteville, NC last weekend.
-We left Saturday morning and made the 6 hour drive to Knoxville, TN where we spent the night at the same pet-friendly economy hotel Red Roof Inn we had stayed at 2 weeks before.
+We left Saturday morning and made the 6 hour drive to Knoxville, TN.
+We spent the night at the same pet-friendly economy hotel Red Roof Inn we had stayed at 2 weeks before.

-We left the Red Roof Inn at 7:30 on Sunday morning and thoroughly enjoyed our trip back through the Great Smokeys.
+Sunday morning at 7:30, we left the hotel and thoroughly enjoyed our trip back through the Great Smokeys.
 There’s just something calming and majestic about the mountains!

 Conveniently Located In Asheville, NC Right Off Of I-40